marmelab/ng-admin/README.md

             .addField(new Field('title')
                 .label('Title')
                 .type('string')
-                .truncateList(truncate) // Define a customer method that truncate the value in the list view )
+                .map(truncate) // Define a customer method that truncate the value in the list view )
             )
         .addView(new ListView('post-list')